-For 2021, there’s a 75% chance a hurricane will come within 50 miles of the Florida coast, up from the seasonal average of 58%.
+In 2021, there was a 75% chance a hurricane will come within 50 miles of the Florida coast, up from the seasonal average of 58%.
 When you consider that 1,350 miles of Florida border the Gulf and Atlantic Coasts, it’s extra important for residents to prepare for hurricane season.
 That means creating an emergency plan, fortifying your property, and making sure you’re fully covered with home and flood insurance.

 While hurricanes can happen at any point during hurricane season, mid-August through late October is the most likely time for a hurricane to make landfall in Florida.
 The official peak of hurricane season is September 10.

 Going into the 2021 hurricane season, the National Oceanic Atmospheric Administration (NOAA) predicted “above average” activity, meaning a greater frequency of storms than the century average.
 The NOAA’s original forecast for the season was around 13 to 20 named storms — 6 to 10 of which could become hurricanes (wind speeds of 74 mph or greater).
 As of mid-September 2021, there were 14 named storms, including seven hurricanes and three major hurricanes.

 Don't get caught unprepared, claim your free guide.

 Download your free one-page guide and get everything you need to know about filing a claim after a natural disaster, from how soon to start your claim to how to prepare for an inspector.